Petroklos/explodingDice/README.md

 # Exploding Dice

-This C program simulates the "Exploding Dice" mechanic from Kids with Bikes, where rolling the highest value on a die allows an additional roll.
+This C program simulates the "Exploding Dice" mechanic from the Kids with Bikes TTRPG, where rolling the highest value on a die allows an additional roll.
 You can run the program by pasting the code from [explodingDice.c](explodingDice.c) into any online compiler.

 ## How It Works